Jacob-DeCrane/event-flows/docs/introduction.md

 ✅ **Complex domain logic** - Model rich business rules and invariants
 ✅ **Debugging & replay** - Reproduce bugs by replaying historical events

-EventFlow may be overkill for:
+EventFlows may be overkill for:

 ❌ **Simple CRUD applications** - Basic create/read/update/delete with no history requirements
 ❌ **Prototypes or MVPs** - When speed to market matters more than architecture